-Join NOW to access 1286 courses Watch Now Take me to the SALE Already a member?
-Login Armature moose with Paul Bradford Skill level: Intermediate HD Lessons: 9 Lesson Details Now Playing 16:17 1.
+Join NOW to access 1641 courses Watch Now Save up to 50%!
+Already a member?
+Login Armature Moose with Paul Bradford Skill level: Intermediate HD Lessons: 9 Lesson Details Now Playing 16:17 1.
 Making the armature Paul talks a little bit about the design and then gets struck straight in by putting the armature together that will form the moose.
 Paul is using gardening wire, but you could also use 1mm thick armature wire.
 Then it’s time to cover it in modelling chocolate.
 For the full tutorial see Canadian Moose cake Now Playing 07:10 2.
 Adding the legs Here Paul covers the legs with modelling chocolate which he advises will be a lot easier to use than sugarpaste.
 You can definitely see why when it comes to blending them with the body – plus you can make the legs as thin or as thick as you like.
 You’ll find that modelling chocolate does exactly what you want it to do with ease… as well as giving a nice shine when rubbed.
 Now Playing 11:18 3.
 Adding the body Here Paul builds the body with two larger bits of modelling chocolate moulded together over the wire using his hands and sugar shapers.
 Now Playing 04:35 4.
 Adding the hooves Now it’s on to the hooves.
 Paul is going for a young moose look – which means extra big and clumsy hooves.
 It’d be a good idea to get an image in front of you to use as a reference at this stage.
 Now Playing 12:42 5.
 Adding the head, neck and muzzle Paul now adds the head in two sections and then merges the two pieces around the wire rubbing it until the join is no longer visible.
 Paul gives it a rather flat and cute look to keep in line with the novelty feel, so don’t worry about aiming for realism too much.
 This will also allow plenty of room for nice big eyes.
 Now Playing 15:23 6.
 Adding the antlers Here Paul adds the antlers using thin pieces of rolled out modelling chocolate which he wraps and works around the wire in two sections per antler.
 It’s then a case of seamlessly merging the pieces together and cutting into it to create antler shapes using a sharp knife and modelling tools to create finer detail.
 Now Playing 14:32 7.
 Adding the hump and mane Paul now adds the famous (or not so famous) hump to the moose which is what separates it from the likes of an elk.
 He then moves onto adding the mane in two sections, and then textures it with modelling tools to give it a nice hair texture.
 Now Playing 16:50 8.
 Adding the ears and eyes Here Paul adds cute little ears to the top of the head along with cartoon style eyes using Paul’s signature style.
 Paul cuts out an oval shape of cream sugarpaste and then puts in two small holes for the eyes to go in, which he fills with tiny balls of sugarpaste.
 Now Playing 13:30 9.
 Dusting the moose Paul now finishes off the moose by going around it highlighting certain areas with various dusts to bring it to life.
 He adds a final touch by giving it a cute little red tongue.
 The Tutor Paul Bradford Paul Bradford´s mission is to ‘Empower people to achieve their cake decorating dreams’ by providing a range of cake decorating courses and online tutorials through their website, which currently teaches 195,000+ students.